Over 13.9 million adults are affected by branch retinal vein occlusion (BRVO) globally.

 How is BRVO diagnosed?

-BRVO is most often diagnosed during an retinal eye exam that reveals a retinal hemorrhage (blood vessels leaking into the retina), twisted and thickened blood vessels, and retinal edema (swelling with fluid).
+BRVO is most often diagnosed during an retinal eye exam with digital retinal imaging that reveals a retinal hemorrhage (blood vessels leaking into the retina), twisted and thickened blood vessels, and retinal edema (swelling with fluid).

-Two types of retinal imaging tests aid the diagnosis of BRVO:
+Two types of in-depth retinal imaging tests aid the diagnosis of BRVO:

 FA is very valuable for detecting BRVO and the flow of the blood vessels.
 This process provides images of fluid leaking from abnormal or damaged retinal vessels, demonstrating: